Jacebob/MoonerPaid-Cracked/README.md

 # MoonerPaid-Cracked

- more_vertAn Exclusively Remunerated ModMenu for Gorilla Tag, Orchestrated Without My Participation in the Unlawful Act of Cracking; Trust Me, Good Fellow :)
+ an Exclusively Remunerated ModMenu for Gorilla Tag, Orchestrated Without My Participation in the Unlawful Act of Cracking; Trust Me, Good Fellow :)

 Moreover, I Admonish You with the Utmost Urgency Not to Install This From Any Other Source, as Anyone Claiming to Have Cracked It Is Perpetuating a Perilous Deception, Disseminating a Virulent Virus Instead.